tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Extended Key Update can restore confidentiality only if the attacker no longer has access to either peer.
-If an adversary retains access to current application traffic keys and can act as an person-in-the-middle attacker during the Extended Key Update, then the update cannot restore security.
+If an adversary retains access to current application traffic keys and can act as a person-in-the-middle attacker during the Extended Key Update, then the update cannot restore security.
 The interference is detectable as described in {{exported}}.

 If one of the mechanisms defined in {{exported}} is not used, the attacker can